googlemaps-samples/js-3d-storytelling/README.md

 The app part of the repository is self contained and can be used as is (after updating the configuration).
 This will show the globe with 3D tiles.
 Centered on the `location` setting in `config.json`.
 It will be filled with places from the Google Places API (configured in `config.json`).

 The demo folder contains additional code to render a configuration UI to play with the settings in the `config.json`.
-The code is added to the deployment by way of the `/demo/Dockerfile`.
+The code is added to the deployment by running the `/demo/Dockerfile`.